octue/octue-sdk-python/docs/source/running_services_locally.rst

 Via the CLI
 -----------
-1. Ensure you've created a valid :ref:`octue.yaml <octue_yaml>` file for your service
+1. Ensure you've created a valid :ref:`octue.yaml <service_configuration>` file for your service

 2. Run: